 It is part of the ethos of the Department of Special Education to prepare students for the role of special education teacher.
-This role requires careful attention be paid to due dates (e.g., a late IEP meeting can and has - lead to legal action).
+This role requires careful attention be paid to due dates (e.g., a late IEP meeting can - and has - lead to legal action).
 It is, therefore, important that you practice the skills necessary to manage your time as part of your coursework.
 Therefore, submission portals for assignments will close two weeks after the submission deadline.
-Students will need to request permission to submit an assignment more than two weeks late
+Students will need to request permission to submit an assignment more than two weeks late.

 At the same time, it is important to practice grace.
-Please contact me BEFORE the due date to make arrangements if you will not be able to submit the assignment on time.
-Otherwise, grades will automatically have a 10% deduction on the points earned for each week the assignment is turned in late as follows:
+If you know that you will not be able to turn an assignment in on time, you will be given a reprieve if you contact the instructor 48 hours in advance, and commit to a new date.
+If you do not contact the instructor 48 hours in advance, grades will automatically have a 10% deduction on the points earned for each week the assignment is turned in late as follows: